Locations

 The infamous SAP vs. Diageo case (2017) reinforced this: a court held that Diageo’s Salesforce-driven orders constituted unauthorized use of SAP, exposing Diageo to significant fees.

-Afterwards, SAP introduced the Digital Access model to clarify billing, but even under that model, every indirect business document created by an external system still incurs a charge (see below).
+Afterward, SAP introduced the Digital Access model to clarify billing; however, even under this model, every indirect business document created by an external system still incurs a charge (see below).

 Legacy vs. Digital Access Licensing